 This link can then be shared everywhere you want:

-- maybe you want to inform you, newsletter subscribers, that they can start chatting with you so you can include the link there
+- maybe you want to inform your newsletter subscribers that they can start chatting with you, so you can include the link here

-- perhaps you want to tell your followers on other social channels, like LinkedIn or Twitter that your chatbot is open for business so that you can share the link there
+- perhaps you want to tell your followers on other social channels, like LinkedIn or Twitter, that your chatbot is open for business so that you can share the link here

-The next place you want to draw the attention of people towards your chatbot is by using Messenger Codes.
-Messenger Codes are a unique image, which works a bit similar to the user profile code or Snapcodes on Snapchat, or the QR code you might have seen around.
+The next place you want to draw people’s attention towards your chatbot is by using Messenger Codes.
+Messenger Codes are unique image, which works a bit similar to the user profile code or Snapcodes on Snapchat or the QR code you might have seen around.

 — Moovit (@moovit) April 27, 2016

 By changing your profile picture on different social networks to this Messenger Code, you can quickly draw attention to your chatbot.
-People can scan the code from within the Messenger app, and it will take them straight to your company page or chatbot.
+People can scan the code from within the Messenger app, which will take them straight to your company page or chatbot.

-The last options is a bit more advanced, but if you’ve got the phone numbers of your clients, you can use a technique called Customer Matching.
+The last option is a bit more advanced, but if you’ve got the phone numbers of your clients, you can use a technique called Customer Matching.

-Using this method, you can initiate a conversation with your existing customer in which they have the option to opt-in to your chatbot.
+Using this method, you can initiate a conversation with your existing customer in which they can opt-in to your chatbot.

 How to Use Chatbots for Your Small Business